typescript-eslint/typescript-eslint/packages/typescript-eslint-parser/README.md

 **Important:** This parser is still in the very early stages and is considered experimental.
 There are likely a lot of bugs.
 You should not rely on this in a production environment yet.

+## Supported TypeScript Version

+The version of TypeScript supported by this parser is `2.0.x`.
+Please ensure that you are using this version before submitting any issues.

+Due to a bug in the TypeScript Compiler it was not possible to officially support TypeScript `2.1.x`, please see this issue for more details on using `2.1.x`: https://github.com/eslint/typescript-eslint-parser/issues/149

 ## Usage

 Install: